 Five Common Pay-Per-Click Mistakes Law Firms Make

-In my experience auditing pay-per-click (PPC) accounts for various law firms, I have found that firms often make similar mistakes in setting up and managing their PPC accounts.
+In my experience auditing various law firm pay-per-click (PPC) accounts, I have found that firms often make similar mistakes in setting up and managing their PPC accounts.
 These mistakes can end up costing the firm thousands of dollars in irrelevant ad spend.
 The key to successful PPC is targeting the most appropriate audience in the most cost-effective way possible.
 Let’s go through some of these common PPC mistakes and make sure your firm is not wasting its advertising budget.

 1. Poor Geographic-Targeting

 The beauty of PPC is its ability to target people living in or around your firm’s office location.
 However, in many cases, firms mistakenly target the entire United States instead of their relatively small geographic location.
 When setting up your law firm’s PPC campaign it is critical that you adjust the area you want your ads targeted.
 The default setting is the entire United States.
 If this is not changed, you could find yourself spending a ton of money on traffic that is much less likely to bring your firm cases.